-- Students who have completed 54.501 Political Science I may not count among their General Studies electives 26.311 Political Conflict in Australia. - Students who have completed 51.501 History 1A may not count among their General Studies electives 26.4000 China: From the Manchus to Mao. - Students who have completed 50.511 English 1A or 50.521 English 1B may not count among their General Studies electives:
+- 1. Students who have completed 54.501 Political Science I may not count among their General Studies electives 26.311 Political Conflict in Australia. - Students who have completed 50.511 English IA or 50.521 English IB may not count among their General Studies electives: